Marta (footballer): Los Angeles Sol

-On the day she was named FIFA World Player of the Year in January 2009, Marta announced that she would be joining Women's Professional Soccer (WPS) team Los Angeles Sol for the league's inaugural season on a three-year contract.
+Marta joined the Women's Professional Soccer (WPS) team Los Angeles Sol for the league's inaugural season on a three-year contract.
 Of her signing, she said, "For me, the most important thing is to be in a place where the best players in the world are playing, and this is what they are trying to do here.
 The American League is being considered one of the best in the world, so I had to come now."

-Marta was the league's top scorer for the 2009 season with ten goals and three assists.
-The Sol were regular season champions and reached the WPS Championship Final, where it lost 1–0 to Sky Blue FC.
+She was the league's top scorer for the 2009 season with ten goals and three assists.
+She won the Player of the Week Award twice, and she won the WPS MVP.
+She played in the 2009 WPS All-Star Game against her former club, Umeå IK, and helped the WPS team win.
+The Sol were regular season champions and reached the WPS Championship Final, where they lost 1–0 to Sky Blue FC.

 Santos

 During the off-season with Los Angeles Sol, she signed a three-month loan contract with Santos to play in the Copa Libertadores and in the Copa do Brasil, helping her club win both competitions, and scoring a goal in the Libertadores final and two in the Copa do Brasil final.